dmvjs/kwyjibo/README.md

 Please check out https://cappinkirk.com for always unique endless mixes.

 Note: This project won't work out of the box, it needs the music files corresponding to data in songdata.json.
-If you are interested hit me up and I can help you get going but there is enough nuance that I won't attempt to explain it all jere just yet.
+If you are interested hit me up and I can help you get going but there is enough nuance that I won't attempt to explain it all here just yet.

 ## How does it work?